pktmasseta/pktmasseta.github.io/_brothers/index.md

 ###### Academics & Activities

 We continuously maintain a high standard of academic rigor and excellence and foster close relationships with other students and faculty.
-We are conducting groundbreaking research and pursuing career interests in many departments at MIT, and numerous brothers have also continued their education beyond their undergraduate career at MIT.
-Brothers are in varied departments and have academic interests in areas such as:
+We are also conducting groundbreaking research and pursuing career interests in many departments at MIT.
+Numerous brothers have decided to further their careers in postgraduate studies beyond MIT too.
+We are in various departments and have academic interests in areas such as:

 Undergraduate Academics: